leadouchet/ProjetC-/README.md

 Default constructor : create a new cell without metabolites (concentration equal to 0) and with a fitness equal to 0.
 Vector constructor : create a new cell with the concentration of metabolites given as argument by a vector that contain (a_ b_ c_).
 The fitness is the concentration of b for Ga phenotype and c for Gb phenotype.
 Destructor : Delete the cell
-metabolism : Change the level of metabolites into the cell depending on the concentration available its box (given as argument).
+metabolism : Change the level of metabolites into the cell depending on the concentration available its box (given as argument) and the time step (dt).
 Return a vector containing the new concentration of metabolites available in the box after the reaction of the cell occure.
 Cell_division : divide by two all the metabolites of the cell and return the quantity of metabolites of the daugther.
 WhatAmI : return the phenotype of the cell as a character 'a' or 'b'.
 Update_Fit : Compute the fitness of the cell from its metabolites concentrations.